NETWAYS/icingaweb2-module-feeds/doc/03-Configuration.md

 # Configuration

-The module configuration is stored in `/etc/icingaweb2/modules/feeds/config.ini`:
+The module configuration is stored in `/etc/icingaweb2/modules/feeds/config.ini`.

+All options use defaults, there is no need to create this file.

+Example:

 ```ini
 [http]